Sharon Osbourne: Household incidents

 For years, the Osbourne marriage was plagued by alcohol, drug use, and violence, with Osbourne having even been arrested for driving while intoxicated.
 The couple used to physically fight regularly and, according to Osbourne, they would "beat the shit out of each other."
 She has described herself as "a beaten woman" when she was at the hands of husband Ozzy where he once knocked out her front teeth.
 She once retaliated by throwing a full bottle of scotch at his head.
 The most notorious incident arose in August 1989, when Ozzy was arrested for attempted murder after he had returned from the Moscow Music Peace Festival, and tried to strangle his wife in a haze of alcohol and drugs.
 After the incident, Ozzy spent six months in rehabilitation as a result of his actions, after which time Sharon Osbourne said she regained her strength in their relationship and did not press charges.

 In 2004, Osbourne's home in Jordans, Buckinghamshire, was burgled by a man who stole gems worth £2 million.
 The burglar managed to get away with the gems despite being put in a headlock by Ozzy.
 Items taken during the burglary included wedding rings, an engagement ring, pearl and diamond necklaces, a large 52 carat (10g) sapphire ring and two pairs of diamond earrings.
 After the incident, Osbourne appeared on Crimewatch and offered a reward of £100,000 for the return of her valuable jewellery.

 In March 2005, there was an incident in the Osbournes' mansion in Jordans, Buckinghamshire.
 Ozzy and Sharon were forced to flee their mansion when a blaze broke out as they slept.
 They were not injured but had to be treated for smoke inhalation.
 In 2006, another fire broke out at the Osbourne's mansion; however, none of the family was at home.

 In February 2024, Osbourne revealed that she tried to take her own life in 2016 after learning of her husband's affair with hairdresser Michelle Pugh.

-Life after Ozzy

-Osbourne has taken up falconry, which she mentions is helping her heal after the death of long time partner Ozzy Osbourne.